TeskaLabs/asab-webui/doc/branding.md

 ### Custom CSS styles

 Example of importing custom CSS styles, configuration has to follow `<meta name="custom-css-file">` replacement rules with the particular `name`.
+The replacement must have a `content` prop, otherwise the content of the replacement will not be propagated. `content` has to include a string with path to the CSS file.

 ```
 sub_filter '<meta name="custom-css-file">' '<meta name="custom-css-file" content="/<location>/<path>/<to>/<custom_branding>/<custom-file>.css">';
 ```

 ### Define the nginx path to dynamic branding content

+To allow the location of the dynamic (custom) branding content, it has to be defined in the nginx setup.

 ```
 # Path to location (directory) with the custom content